pkalivas/radiate/docs/source/engine/metrics.md

 There are a few different types of metrics that can be collected:

 1. **Numeric Metric**: A plain old metric that collects single point numeric data each generation and aggregates it over the _entire_ evolutionary run.
-For example, the `rate.diversity` metric collects the diversity rate each generation and adds it to the previous generation's metrics.
+For example, the `pct.diversity` metric collects the diversity ratio each generation and folds it into the running statistic alongside every prior generation's value.
 2. **Duration Metric**: A metric that collects timing information for various components of the engine.
 For example, the `time.evaluation` metric collects the time taken to perform evaluations each generation and adds it to the previous generation's metrics.
 When accessed, it should be noted that when calling `metric.time()` the underlying statistic will convert the numerical data to a `Duration` object, which provides methods for accessing the time in different units (e.g., seconds, milliseconds, etc.).
 3. **Distribution Metric**: A metric that collects a distribution of data each generation, replacing the previous generation's data.
 For example, the `scores` metric collects the scores of all individuals in the population each generation, replacing the previous generation's scores.
 This means that each generation, the metric reflects only the _current_ generation's state, nothing before it.